iotaledger/tips/text/0000-local-snapshot-file-format/0000-local-snapshot-file-format.md

 # Rationale and alternatives

+* Since local snapshots may include millions of UTXOs, code generating such files needs to stream data directly onto disk instead of keeping the entire representation in memory.
+In order to facilitate this, the count denotations for SEPs and UTXOs are at the beginning of the file.
+This allows code generating local snapshot files to only have to seek back once after the actual count of elements is known.
+* If a design were to be used where the corresponding SEPs and UTXOs arrays are directly prefixed with their count, the generating code would have to seek multiples to override the counts with the count only known after having generated all elements.
-* Grouping the UTXO per transaction reduces the file size.
+* Grouping the UTXOs per transaction reduces the file size.
-* Using zlib for compression yields a ~55 MB (from ~115 MB) file on a local snapshot with ~2 million outputs (on Ed25519 addresses) from ~1 million transactions and 150 SEPs.
+* No compression is used since for example only a 13% reduction (~134 MB -> ~120 MB) on a local snapshot with ~2 million outputs (on Ed25519 addresses) from ~1 million transactions and 150 SEPs is achieved.

 Unlike the current format, this new format does no longer include:
 * Spent addresses: since this information is no longer held by nodes.